-The disease is caused by multiple fungi within the genus Armillaria and has a wide range of hosts.
+The disease is caused by multiple fungi within the genus Armillaria, among other A. mellea, and has a wide range of hosts.
 It shows varying symptoms depending on both the species of fungus and the host in question.
 The fungus survives on dead roots in the soil or the lower severed stumps for several years in the absence of host.
 They do so by forming resistant bodies called rhizomorphs.
-When conditions are favorable, it grows and produces thread-like mycelia that spread in the soil in a concentric way in search of healthy roots.
+When conditions are favorable, it grows and produces thread-like extensions that spread in the soil in a concentric way in search of healthy roots.
 This explains why trees usually die in a circular area, that expands each year as the fungus grows along roots of infected trees over to roots of adjacent healthy trees.
 In general, they infect and kill trees that have been already weakened by other fungi or insects.
 They can be a problems in orchards that have been planted in recently cleared forestlands.